What is TIPS?

 Minimum age requirement: All applicants must be 15 years of age or older by May 31, 2019

-Maximum age requirement: Applicants may not be older than 19 years of age during the summer program, which concludes on August 16, 2019.
+Maximum age requirement: Applicants may not exceed the age of 19 years during the summer program, which concludes on August 16, 2019.

 High School Enrollment: You must currently be enrolled in high school (graduating class years 2019 - 2022) to qualify for a TIPS summer internship.